MCMicS/jenkins-control-plugin/README.md

 ![Favorite view](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Browser-favoriteView.png?raw=true)

-### Down part - Rss View
+### RSS Reader
-To get the last rss feeds, you have to click on the Rss icon button, a list will appear and you will be able to go to the broken build web page.
+The RSS reader has moved to the Event Log.
+If you need to refresh manually, click on the Rss icon button.

 ![Rss view](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/RssLatestBuilds.png?raw=true)

 ### Widget
 * A small widget is available on the status bar.
 It indicates the overall status of the selected view.
 When there is no broken build then the icon color is blue (else, a red icon is displayed with the remaining broken builds.
 If the job auto-refresh is enabled then the widget updates itself.
-* When you click on the icon, a popup is displayed with builds status summary (# broken, # succeeded, # unstable) and weather that indicates the health of the project view.

 ![Widget](https://github.com/dboissier/jenkins-control-plugin/blob/master/doc/images/Widget.png?raw=true)

 ## Limitations
 * This software is written under Apache License 2.0.
-* This software follows some agile practice: Provide basic functionality and get feedback from the users.
-So, this version does not cover all needs and any suggestion can be posted on the issue section of the github project.
-* if HTTPS is used, the plugin only works with **trusted** certificates
+* if Jenkins is behing an HTTPS web server, set a **trusted** certificate.
-* LDAP is not supported

 ## Thanks
-I would like to thank
+I would like to thank:
 * Kohsuke Kawaguchi for providing us such a great CI server
 * Jetbrains Team for providing us such an incredible IDE (certainly the best that Java developers could have).
-* Marcin Zajączkowski for his smart suggestions
+* All users who sent me valuable suggestions
 * Mark James author of the famfamfam web site who provides beautiful icons.
 * Guys from Lex Group : Boris Gonnot, Regis Medina, Sébastien Crego, Olivier Catteau, Jean Baptiste Potonnier and others Agile ninjas.
 * My wife and my daughter who support me to have fun in software development and also remind me my husband/father duty ;).